Bank & Statement Import

 How to Use Statement Bucket

-1. Click 🪣 Statement Bucket
+1. Open 🪣 Statement Bucket

-4. Click Process Statement
+4. Press Process Statement

-5. Review extracted transactions and import
+5. Verify the extracted transactions and import them into your books

 Supported Banks